aosabook/500lines/contingent/chapter.rst

 noting every time one task talks to another to construct a graph of the relationships between all the tasks.

->>> from contingent.projectlib import Project
+>>> from contingent.projectlib import Project, pack_task
 >>> project = Project()
 >>> task = project.task

-This simplified build system requires four basic functions:
+This simplified build system involves five basic steps:
+*reading* the raw contents of a file,
+*parsing* the contents to produce an in-memory document representation, *extracting* information from our document representation, *transforming* the document representation, and *rendering* the output document.

 * ``read()`` pretends to read the files from disk;
   since we defined the source text in variables,